gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - The way the == works is called infix (placing the operator between 2 items)
 - The usage of @ elements in the code indicates attributes, these can be applied to many items like: properties, functions and input parameters
 - Next to optional properties you can have something like: var bla : String!, which is called a "implicitly-unwrapped optional String".
 The var can set as Optional, however every usage will be treated as explicit unwrap (bla.call is mapped to -> bla!.call).
-- Casting in Swift is done with the ```let varOfNewType = varOfOldType as TypeWeWant``` when using as? we get a nil if the cast fails (so the basic xxx as yyy in .NET working)
+- Casting in Swift is done with the ```let varOfNewType = varOfOldType as TypeWeWant``` when using as? we get a nil if the cast fails (so the basic xxx as yyy in .NET working), in this case the var is of type TypeWeWant?
+(Optional)
+- There is also the option to use as! for casting, hthis will directly unwrap the result, so the resuslt is TypeWeWant
+- Using the as (without ? or !), will only work for types that the compiler can guarantee

 ### Exception Handling
-- Exceptions are called Errors (inheriting from Error) and are upped by throw xxx()
+- Exceptions are called Errors (inheriting from Swift.Error) and are upped by throw xxx()
 - Like Java, you need to indicate that a function can throw an exception func myFunc() throws -> returnType.
 Throw functions need to throw themselves OR have the error handling in place.
 - Exception catching via do { try throwingFunction(); } catch {} //Note the do block and the try before the failing function.
 - The try is required to provide in before the function call to a throwable